MonashSmartStructures/ospgrillage/docs/source/rst/ModuleDoc.rst

 Grid groups
 ---------------------
-Grid groups for elements in the z direct is defined based on the number of longitudinal beams.
+Grid groups for elements in the z direction is defined based on the number of longitudinal beams.
 For the example bridge, there are 7 longitudinal beams (2 edge, 2 exterior and 3 interior beams).
 Therefore, starting from 0, the nodes that coincide with edge beams are numbered 0 and 6, while nodes for exterior beams are 1 and 5.
 The interior beam consist of the remaining groups (2,3,4) by this default.